topo-gps/ios-manual/en/main/dashboard.rst

 Coordinate panel
 ----------------
 With the coordinate panel you can straightforwardly read off coordinates from the map.
+To open the coordinate panel, :ref:`slide the panels in the dashboard <ss-panel>` to the left.
 An example of the coordinate panel is displayed below:

 .. figure:: ../_static/dashboard3.png